deshario/MA-SAI/README.md

-# Smart ROI FOR FARMERS
+# SMART ROI FOR FARMERS
 Agriculture 4.0